 get_property("key3")

-If we apply the bracket notation in our previous example, then it looks like below.
+If we apply the bracket notation in our previous example, it looks like the one below.

 const mama = {